gecko10000/AdventureCalendar/README.md

 # AdventureCalendar
-Minecraft plugin that adds an advent calendar for the holidays.
+A plugin to replicate that childhood feeling of going through an advent calendar!

 ## About